AloeVeraZ/coax-swerve-FTC/README.md

 | Manufacturing objective | Proof of concept and packaging | Sourcing simplification & bill of materials reduction |

 > [!NOTE]
-> **Project Status:** Complete.
-The design serves as an educational open-source reference for FTC swerve kinematics, mechanical packaging, and control software.
+> **Project status:** Complete.
+I left the CAD and notes here as a reference for FTC swerve packaging and control.

 ## Prototype Iterations

 ### 01 / First Prototype (Sub-4" Envelope)
-Engineered for minimum physical volume, packing coaxial bevel gears, thrust bearings, and dual shafts within a 4-inch cube.
-While mechanically functional, heavy reliance on custom-turned shafts and complex 3D-printed housings increased production costs to ~$400 per module.
+The first version packed coaxial bevel gears, thrust bearings, and two shafts into a four-inch cube.
+It worked, but the custom-turned shafts and complicated printed housing pushed the cost to about $400 per module.

 ---